 Abstract:An issuer seeks to liquidate all or part of a portfolio of heterogeneous assets about which she has private information.
 In contrast with the single-asset case, greater optimism may lead her to sell more of a given asset.
-If the assets can be ranked by seniority then she will sell her senior assets first, as predicted by Myers’s pecking order hypothesis.
-If she can design new securities before and/or after learning her information then she has two equivalent, optimal strategies.
+But if assets can be ranked by their informational sensitivity then the issuer first liquidates her least sensitive assets, which, under weak assumptions, are her more senior assets (following Myers’s pecking order hypothesis).
+When the issuer can design new securities after learning her information then she has two equivalent, optimal strategies.
 She may design and sell, ex post, a single standard debt security whose face value is decreasing in her information.
 Or she may pool and tranche her assets ex ante into many prioritized debt securities and sell, ex post, those tranches whose seniority exceeds a threshold that is increasing in her information.
 In each case, the issuer retains more of her cash flow when information asymmetries are greater, as has been found in the case of no-documentation loans.

 This paper studies a cheap policy that can avoid costly bailouts of too-big-to-fail firms.
 The basic ideas are set out in layperson's terms in this 5-minute narrated slide show.